Shapiro Time Delay Calculator

 - Flat-space travel time: The time light would take if spacetime were not curved.

-- Delay as a percentage: The ratio of the delay to the flat travel time, indicating the relative magnitude.
+- Delay as a percentage: The ratio of the delay to the flat travel time, showing how large the relativistic correction is.

 A positive delay means the signal arrives later than it would in flat spacetime.
-Negative values suggest the input parameters fall outside the weak-field approximation or are physically inconsistent.
+Negative values suggest the chosen geometry has moved outside the most comfortable range of the weak-field approximation, or that the input values describe a path that does not behave like the simple solar-system case the formula is meant to approximate.

 | Scenario | Mass (M☉) | r₁ (AU) | r₂ (AU) | b (R☉) | Δt (µs) |